wheelofheaven/wheelofheaven.io/content/en/wiki/encyclopedia/tree-of-the-knowledge-of-good-and-evil.md

 ---
 title: "Tree of the Knowledge of Good and Evil"
 description: "Tree of the Knowledge of Good and Evil, a Biblical metaphor for scientific knowledge records.
 The first genetically engineered human beings were shown some but not all scientific books, especially books containing great scientific knowledge were kept secret.
-The good and evil represents the deliberate ignorance about these records and the ramifications contained therin."
+The good and evil represents the deliberate ignorance about these records and the ramifications contained therein."
 lead: "A Biblical metaphor for scientific knowledge records.
 The first genetically engineered human beings were shown some but not all scientific books, especially books containing great scientific knowledge were kept secret.
-The good and evil represents the deliberate ignorance about these records and the ramifications contained therin."
+The good and evil represents the deliberate ignorance about these records and the ramifications contained therein."
 date: 2022-09-20T00:00:00+00:00
 lastmod: 2022-09-20T00:00:00+00:00
 draft: false